InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-hardhat.md

 ## Invoke function - transaction

-Transactions modify state, and are write operations.
+Transactions are write operations.
-So smart contract state is updated.
+So smart contract **state is updated**.
-The transaction must be signed by a wallet, and transaction fees (gas) need to be paid.
+As *state change* can occur, the transaction must be signed by a wallet, and transaction fees (gas) need to be paid.

 Use the following command to transact the `increment(num)` function.

 ```js
 await counter.increment(1, { gasPrice: 160e6, gasLimit: 2e6 });
 ```
+{% hint style="info" %}
+Note that gas price is stated in *wei*.
+1 wei = 10^-18 INJ.
+{% endhint %}

 If successful, this should produce a result similar to the following: